 Co-Kaine Model | BlackWhite

-Motif is drawn directly on shirt by Ebele Okoye.
+Motif is a print of a one-line art by the Berlin Artist Ebele Okoye.
 Ships with same original art worth over €300,00.
 Sounds crazy?
-See product descrition and product gallery
+See product description and product gallery

 Kalodei Berlin Ladie’s T-Shirt Long sleeve

 Twin needle stitching on shoulders neck and armlines |necktape.